marcelocanga/plate/README.md

 # The Reissner-Mindlin Triangular Plate
 <img style="float: left;" src="resource/element.png">

 The Reissner-Mindlin formulation is a plate and shell formulation of moderate thickness.
-The Arnold-Douglas implementation uses consistent linear interpolations for rotations, enriched with an interior bubble mode and non-conforming linear interpolations for the out of plane displacements.
+The Arnold-Douglas implementation uses conforming linear interpolations for rotations, enriched with an interior bubble mode and non-conforming linear interpolations for the out of plane displacements.
 The formulation is a three field mixed interpolation on rotations, out of plane displacments and transverse shear.
 The formulation avoids the so called locking problem.

 ## Building the program
 The program is built with cmake.
 Please